Date-Nut Cake with Cream Cheese Frosting

 You can make this in a cake pan, in which case it’s a cake, or in a loaf pan, in which case it’s a bread!
 This might sound funny, but the easiest way to cut up dates is with a lightly oiled pair of kitchen scissors.
 Wrap up the bread in pretty cellophane, tie it with a bow, and you’ve got a great teacher gift or holiday party take-along.

 Wooden or metal spoon

-1. Turn the oven on and set it to 300 degrees.
+- Turn the oven on and set the heat to 300 degrees.
 Using your clean hand or a paper towel, lightly coat the pan with butter or canola oil.

-2. Put the dates, raisins, and baking soda in the mixing bowl and add the boiling water, with the help of your adult.
+- Put the dates, raisins, and baking soda in the mixing bowl and add the boiling water.
 Stir and set aside until the mixture cools to room temperature.

-5. Spoon the batter into the prepared pan and transfer to the oven.
+- Spoon the batter into the prepared pan.
+Once the oven temperature has reached 300 degrees, transfer the pan to the oven.
 Bake until the top has popped up a bit and a toothpick inserted comes out dry, about 1 hour.

 3/4 cup cream cheese (at room temperature)